Professor

 Current Research

-Legacies of Genocide: From Silencing to Responsibility.
+Silencing: Traumatic Legacies of Genocide and Racial Violence.
 This book provides essential insights into the social and psychological process of silencing in the aftermath of genocide and racial violence.
 It examines how silencing is carried out by perpetrator societies and how it becomes an abiding source of trauma that can be difficult to break.
 The book develops a critical and comparative approach to the Holocaust in Germany and to the legacies of colonization and slavery in Canada and the United States.
 It examines three extended case studies in Germany, Canada and the United States and draws on different forms of research: field work, psychosocial studies, history and psychoanalysis, interviews with descendants of survivors and perpetrators, family memoir and autobiography.
 The narrative centres on a series of questions: What is the role of silence and silencing in relation to historical trauma?
 How do we contribute, consciously and unconsciously, to the process of silencing?
 What does it mean to be implicated in past and present racial injustice, and what are the moral obligations that follow from this recognition?
 What is nature of restorative memory?

 Social Psychoanalysis: Erich Fromm and the Emergence of a Progressive Tradition.
 This book traces the emergence of a progressive tradition of thought and practice known as “social psychoanalysis.”
 Focusing on Erich Fromm’s early contributions to critical theory, and on cross-disciplinary attempts to understand the intersection of psyche and society from Otto Fenichel to Harry Stack Sullivan, this study asks what we can learn from these pioneering thinkers and clinicians, and why this progressive impulse was lost over time.
 Fromm was one of the twentieth century’s best known public intellectuals, yet least understood psychoanalysts.
 He viewed human suffering through the lens of society and argued that in order to help the patient, we need to first understand how we are shaped by social, political and economic forces.
 In this sense, Fromm was well ahead of his time.
 His radical attempts to integrate the fields of sociology and psychoanalysis provided the foundation for what has become known as “the social and political turn” in contemporary psychoanalysis and psychotherapy.
 As such, this book will provide an essential guide to Fromm’s long overlooked therapeutic work.